What is NEAR Protocol (NEAR)?

 With DPoS, there is always a single leader for each shard responsible for processing transactions.
 With DoomSlug, however, the leader is rotated after each block.
 This makes it more resistant to forks and ensures that all validators have an opportunity to be a leader and process transactions.

-The BFT finality is achieved later with the help of the Nightshade finality gadget.
+The BFT finality is achieved later with the help of the Simple Nightshade finality gadget.

 A finality gadget is a cryptographic technique that can be used to achieve BFT finality in a distributed system.